FORGOT YOUR DETAILS?

 Manager of Operations with Indigenous Programs

-Keri has joined CFBC from supporting educational school systems within Indigenous communities.
-She enjoys working with students on skill development and furthering their educational pathways.
-“Educational journeys can be complicated, but with SMART goals it will be a successful process”
+Keri joined CFBC from supporting educational school systems within Indigenous communities over the last 13 years.
+She enjoys working with students on skill development and furthering their educational pathways and working towards their future goals.

 Michelle Anderlini